 However, her opinion changes near the end – or the volta, as it is known.
 Slowly, her words linger over the idea that ‘yet if you should forget me for a while’, it would not be a terrible thing.
 It would allow her lover to be happy, and the speaker overcomes her own fear of being forgotten to admit that this would be an ideal situation for them.
 She continues with, ‘better by far that you should forget and smile / than that you should remember and be sad’.

 One could take this poem, contextually, as being spoken to a loved one while on a death bed, which could count for the slow, lilting pace of the poem, growing slower and slower as it reaches towards the volta.
 The volta is a key point of the poem, a climax where the poem’s central themes suddenly and almost inexplicably change, and the narrator is fine with being forgotten by her beloved.

 Although it has been taken as a tried and tested pattern that the Pre-Raphaelites were all melancholy, death-obsessed, and miserable every waking moment, nothing could be further from the truth.
 Popular culture enjoys painting the Pre-Raphaelites as their preconception, that of poets wasting away from consumption and too much drink.
 Christina Rossetti, on the other hand, was different.

 She was the youngest child of a very gifted, loving family, and her early childhood was very happy and devoid of hardship.
-She had three brothers and sisters, and received a very good education – practically unheard of at the time for women.
-Her brother, Dante Gabriel Rossettie, became an accomplished painter and poet, her sister Maria was a renowned Dante scholar, and her brother William followed her in the fields of art and literary criticism.
+She had three brothers and sisters and received a very good education – practically unheard of at the time for women.
+Her brother, Dante Gabriel Rossetti, became an accomplished painter and poet, her sister Maria was a renowned Dante scholar, and her brother William followed her in the fields of art and literary criticism.